Bangladesh–Greece relations

 Bangladesh–Greece relations refer to the bilateral relations of Bangladesh and Greece.
 Diplomatic relations between the two countries were established in March 1972, when Greece became one of the first countries to recognize Bangladesh.

 Diplomatic representation

-The Bangladeshi embassy in Athens was established in July 2009.
+The Bangladeshi has an embassy in Athens, which was established in July 2009.
 Greece maintains a consulate general in Dhaka.

 High level visits

-In March 2022, the State Minister of Cultural Affairs of Bangladesh K._M._Khalid paid an official visit to Athens and attended the Celebration of 50 years of diplomatic relations between Greece and Bangladesh.
+In March 2022, Bangladesh Cultural Affairs State Minister K. M. Khalid visited Athens and attended the celebration of 50 years of diplomatic relations between Greece and Bangladesh.

 In February 2022, the Minister of Migration and Asylum, Notis Mitarachi paid an official visit to Dhaka.
 In October 2019, the Foreign Minister of Bangladesh AK Abdul Momen paid an official visit to Athens.

-In 2013, former Greek Minister of Public Order and Citizen Protection Nikos Dendias paid an official visit to Dhaka.
+In 2013, then-Greek Minister of Public Order and Citizen Protection Nikos Dendias visited Dhaka.

 Economic relations

 Bangladesh and Greece have shown mutual interest in expanding bilateral trade and investment.
 Bangladeshi ready-made garments, pharmaceuticals, ceramics, jute products, frozen food and leather goods have been identified as products with huge potential in the Greek market.
 Greece has also shown interest in importing ships from Bangladesh.
 Bangladesh has sought Greece's cooperation in developing its agriculture, shipping, tourism, ICT and renewable energy sectors.